billdawson/ti-android-animation/README.md

 not be provided here.
 Nor will instructions on how to put modules in to your Titanium app projects be provided here.
 Look elsewhere!

-If you don't wish to build but just want the packaged module, you should be able to find recent ZIPs of it at ...
-(TODO).
+If you don't wish to build but just want the packaged module, you can grab the finished product -- the packaged ZIP file -- also at [Github][10].

 Developed By
 ============